Configure a custom domain name

-This topic tells administrators how they can create a DNS CNAME to simplify and customize their logon experience.
+This topic tells administrators how you can create a DNS CNAME to simplify and customize your logon experience using Microsoft Intune.

 When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain name hosted in Azure Active Directory (AD) that looks like your-domain.onmicrosoft.com.
 In this example, your-domain is the domain name that you chose when you signed up. onmicrosoft.com is the suffix assigned to the accounts you add to your subscription.
 You can configure your organization's custom domain to access Intune instead of the domain name provided with your subscription.

 Before you create user accounts or synchronize your on-premises Active Directory, we strongly recommend that you decide whether to use only the .onmicrosoft.com domain or to add one or more of your custom domain names.
 Set up a custom domain before adding users to simplify user management.
 This lets users sign in with the credentials they use to access other domain resources.

 When you subscribe to a cloud-based service from Microsoft, your instance of that service becomes a Microsoft Azure AD tenant, which provides identity and directory services for your cloud-based service.
 And, because the tasks to configure Intune to use your organizations custom domain name are the same as for other Azure AD tenants, you can use the information and procedures found in Add your domain.